Is BGFV stock better pick right now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Shares of the Big 5 Sporting Goods Corporation (NASDAQ: BGFV) gained by $0.89 during Wednesday’s regular trading session to climb to $11.89.
-The company had a daily trading volume of 1.39 million shares, higher than its average intra-day trading volumes of about 1.25M shares.
+Shares of the Big 5 Sporting Goods Corporation (NASDAQ: BGFV) dropped by -$1.28 during Wednesday’s regular trading session to climb to $11.62.
+The company had a daily trading volume of 2.0 million shares, higher than its average intra-day trading volumes of about 1.23M shares.